GreeningSiren/Steamtools-Game-Uninstaller/README.md

 2. **Select Game**: Choose a game from the list
 3. **Find Files**: Click "Find Files" to see what will be deleted
 4. **Delete Files**: Click "Delete All Files" to remove the selected files

-**Important**: Make sure the game is uninstalled from Steam before using this tool!

 ## Building Executable